 Warm Layers

-Closer to the bottom of the trail, you’ll be so warm you almost wished you wore shorts.
+At the beginning of the Acatenango overnight hike, you’ll be so warm you almost wished you wore shorts.
 That is, of course, if you’re wearing trousers.
 Around 30% of our group wore shorts and later changed into trousers – the rest of us suffered through the first couple of hours.

 As you reach base camp, it starts to get real cold.
 The last hour of the trail is flatter than the rest, so you’re doing less exercise, you’re high up, and the sun is not far from setting.
 This all means we ended up walking with almost all of our layers on.